Permanent time observation in the United States: Effects of permanent time

+Permanent DST is also opposed by certain religious communities, such as certain Christian groups, Orthodox Jews, and Muslims, whose daily prayers and other customs may synchronize with times of sunrise and sunset.

 Poor sleep among workers costs the United States $411 billion annually, according to Rand Europe.
 This figure, which equates to about 1.23 million workdays lost due to insufficient sleep each year, ranks the United States first in terms of economic losses due to insufficient sleep.

-The idea of staying on Daylight Saving Time during winter months is opposed by certain religious communities, such as Orthodox Jews, whose daily prayers and other customs are synchronized with times of sunrise and sunset.